Oberg / Hodges | Global Impacts on Childhood Social Development | Buch | 978-1-032-77487-9 | www.sack.de

 Chapter 19.
 Bearing Witness Through Research

-Epilogue: A Clarion Call for Hope, Hospitality & Renewal
+Epilogue: A Clarion Call for Hope, Hospitality, and Resilience

-Charles Oberg is pediatrician and Professor Emeritus in Public Health at the University of Minnesota, USA.
+Charles Oberg is a Pediatrician and Professor Emeritus in Public Health at the University of Minnesota, United States.
 He is an outspoken advocate for children’s rights and has an extensive teaching and research background in child development, pediatrics, and public health.
-Clinically, he has provided care to refugee and immigrant children both at home as well as abroad in low and middle income countries (LMIC).
+Clinically, he has provided care to refugee and immigrant children both at home and abroad in low- and middle income-countries (LMIC).

 Ihre Fragen, Wünsche oder Anmerkungen